 Suggestions of the week

-You like to keep up with what’s new, but never really know what to buy?
-Join us right here every Thursday to find out which bottles our product experts pick out from the online new arrivals.
-Discover what they love, the fun bottles that stand out from many (many) tasted.
+You like to keep up with what’s new but never really know what to buy?
+Trust the flair of our product experts, Julie and Éric.
+Every Thursday, they play favourites with the online new arrivals.
+Come see what they loved, the fun bottles that stood out from (many) many tasted.

-2. A favorite among Greek wine lovers, Domaine Thymiopoulos is seductive in this rosé version of the popular xynomavro grape.
+A favourite among Greek wine lovers, Domaine Thymiopoulos is seductive in this rosé version of the popular xinomavro grape.
 Both vibrant and structured, this wine is also bottled with very little added sulfites.
-A serious and very complex rosé, it will be enjoyed on its own, although it can accompany pork chops marinated in fine herbs.
-We stock up on it, especially since it keeps well thanks to its tinted glass bottle.
+A serious and very complex rosé, it can be enjoyed on its own, although it can accompany pork chops marinated in fine herbs.
+Stock up on it, especially since it keeps well thanks to its tinted glass bottle.

 Restaurant: Foiegwa